Dog Body Condition Score (BCS) Calculator — WSAVA 9-Point Scale

 3Is my dog overweight?

-Studies show that over 50% of dogs in the US are overweight or obese (BCS 6+).
+The Association for Pet Obesity Prevention's 2022 clinical survey found 59% of US dogs were overweight or obese (BCS 6+).
 Common signs include: difficulty feeling ribs, loss of waist definition, belly that hangs level or below the chest line, reluctance to exercise, heavy panting after mild activity, and difficulty grooming.
 Even being slightly overweight (BCS 6) increases the risk of joint disease, diabetes, heart problems, and reduces lifespan.
 The landmark Purina Lifespan Study showed that dogs kept at ideal BCS lived an average of 1.8 years longer.

 4How much weight should my overweight dog lose per week?